 Follow up: Ask how the firm helps associates build practices.
 Teaching networking strategies, introducing you to clients and supporting business development activities are tangible ways the firm can support you.

 Whom you ask: These questions are closest to the hearts and minds of senior associates and junior partners.
-They're likely to know the most about the firm's policies and track record.
+They're likely to know the most about the firm's practices and track record.

 Why you ask: Many benefits programs look alike on paper.
 Talking about them reveals how they work in real life and highlights distinctions you might not be aware of otherwise.